Aeva/mollytime/README.md

 # Who is MollyTime For?

-A basic working knowledge of Python and a bit of courage is required to use MollyTime, as you will need to edit a source file to change what MIDI devices it looks for.
+A basic working knowledge of Python and a bit of courage are recommended to use MollyTime, as you will get the most out of it if you customize it, but some basic virtual MIDI controllers are provided that might work fine out of the box if you can get as far as installing the prerequisites.

-MollyTime does not require a portable touch screen monitor, but having one is recommended.
+MollyTime does not require a portable touch screen monitor, but having one is a lot more fun.

 # Getting Started